grapemoli/Database_Structures/kSmallestNumber/README.md

-# K-th Smallest Number :mag_right:
+# K-th Smallest Number
+:mag_right: Find the k-smallest number in a randomly generated dataset.
 ### Description
 This program will return the k-th smallest value in a dataset as quickly as possible.
 To lower the speed as much as possible, I demonstrated understanding of Binary Search Trees and recursion.